Charles King (British Army officer): Family and education

-Following the outbreak of the Second World War, King joined the British Expeditionary Force in France as Deputy Chief Engineer (1939-1940).
-In 1941 he was Chief Engineer for Home Defences before being appointed to the newly created post of Engineer-in-Chief at the War Office (1941-1944), where his responsibilities included work on the Bolero plan.

-In 1944 he became the Prime Minister’s personal representative to the South East Asia Command.
+Following the outbreak of the Second World War, King joined the British Expeditionary Force in France as Deputy Chief Engineer (1939–1940).
+In 1941 he was Chief Engineer for Home Defences before being appointed to the newly created post of Engineer-in-Chief at the War Office (1941–1944), where his responsibilities included work on the Bolero plan.
+He was appointed a Companion of the Order of the Bath in the 1943 New Year Honours.
+He became the Prime Minister's personal representative to the South East Asia Command in 1944 and, in the 1945 Birthday Honours, he was knighted as a Knight Commander of the Order of the British Empire.

-King retired from the army in 1946 with the honorary rank of Lieutenant-General.
+King retired from the army in 1946 with the honorary rank of lieutenant-general.
 From 1946 to 1953 he was Colonel Commandant of the Royal Engineers.

-Recognition

-King was awarded the CBE in 1939 for his work in Quetta and was created CB in 1943.
-He was made a KBE in 1945.